ibm-cloud-docs/key-protect/kmip.md

 Each adapter's resources are protected with a CRK.
 You cannot delete a CRK that is active and associated with an adapter.

-Each KMIP symmetric key that is created counts as a single key version and may incur a [charge, depending on the number of key versions you have](/docs/key-protect?topic=key-protect-pricing-plan).
+Each KMIP symmetric key that is created counts as a single key version and incurs a [charge of one key version](/docs/key-protect?topic=key-protect-pricing-plan).
 If you want to delete a KMIP symmetric key, you can only do so using the API, CLI, or SDK.
 You cannot use the UI.
 Note that deletions of a KMIP symmetric is permanent.
 {:important}

 ## KMIP supported objects and operations